 One thing that we did want to get however is a five-speed manual on the Suzuki XL7 but that’s not actually a far off wish because it does exist in other markets.

 The K15B.
 One of the most underrated engines in the automotive industry today

 For more articles like this one, keep reading here on Philkotse.com.

-The Suzuki XL7 2022 is an MPV that features a design that looks like a crossover-inspired version of the Suzuki Ertiga.
-It is available locally in one variant only which is the GLX AT.
-Suzuki Philippines, Inc. (SPI) offers price Suzuki XL7 2022 at Php 1,138,000.
+The Suzuki XL7 is an MPV that features a design that looks like a crossover-inspired version of the Suzuki Ertiga.
+The XL7's only available variant is priced at Php 1,181,000.
 Under the hood, this MPV is powered by a 1.5-liter K15B 4-cylinder gasoline engine that is capable of generating 103 hp and 138 Nm of torque.
 Only a 4-speed automatic transmission is the available gearbox for the PH-spec model.

 Dimensions-wise, the XL7 is 4,450 mm in length, 1,775 mm in width, and 1,710 mm in height.
 Also, it gets a wheelbase and ground clearance rated at 2,740 mm and 200 mm, respectively.
 In the Philippines, this MPV goes up against the likes of the Mitsubishi Xpander, Toyota Avanza, and Maxus G50.